- This event has passed.

 This is a pre-recorded online event.

-The Dublin Book Festival is excited to announce that we will be brightening up the cool autumn evenings with weekly events from Thursday 24th September until the beginning of the festival.
+The Dublin Book Festival is brightening up the cool autumn evenings with weekly events from Thursday 24th September until the beginning of the festival.
 With podcasts, poetry readings and crime-writing classes, you won’t want to miss this jam-packed series of events!

 Join us as we take a seat with guests such as Christine Dwyer Hickey, Graham Norton, Dr Marie Cassidy, and Marita Conlon-McKenna and many more to discuss their riveting new books as well as a wide variety of topics, such as the career of a state pathologist, writing historical Irish fiction and how to write a best-selling crime fiction novel.